engineer-sonali/Star-Type-Classification/README.md

 ![result](https://github.com/engineer-sonali/Star-Type-Classification/assets/71033672/321b4b50-53cf-48f7-9d91-1a1f0b95a1fa)

 The main goal was to understand the working of Logistic Regression , KNN and Deep Neural Network for classification problems of star type dataset.
-As shown in the result, we are convinced that Logistic Regression based classification gives better accuracy as compared to Deep Neural Network and KNN.
+As shown in the result, we are convinced that Logistic Regression based classification gives better accuracy as compared to Deep Neural Network and KNN for the above problem.